Shippable/docs/sources/deploy/vm-multiple-environments.md

 ###3.
 Define `app_service_def`.

 * **Description:** `app_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of a deployable unit of your application.
 The service definition consists of the application package resource.
-The definition is also versioned (any change to the inputs of the manifest creates a new semantic version of the manifest) and is immutable.
+The definition is also versioned (any change to the inputs of the manifest creates a new version of the manifest) and is immutable.
 * **Required:** Yes.

 **Steps**